ShauryaTiwari10/test-bucket-1/README.md

 # test-bucket-1
-this is to learn pull and push
+this is to learn git and github